betajippity/betajippity.github.io/_posts/2021-10-25-takua-on-m1-max.md

 [![Figure 7: Sunlight transmitting through pine leaves in the forest canopy.
 Rendered using Takua Renderer on a M1 Max 14-inch MacBook Pro.
 Click through for full 4K version.]({{site.url}}/content/images/2021/Oct/takua-on-m1-max/preview/forest.cam5.0.jpg)]({{site.url}}/content/images/2021/Oct/takua-on-m1-max/forest.cam5.0.jpg)

 A huge thanks to everyone at Apple that made this post possible!
+Also a big thanks to Rajesh Sharma and Mark Lee for catching typos and making some good suggestions.